In this Skillshare review, we’ll explore whether Skillshare is worth it for online learners or if there are better alternatives available.

 I don’t know about you, but I find this review format extremely helpful so that I don’t waste time taking a class that is too advanced or below par.

-The discussion section is a place for students to post questions and request feedback among themselves.
+The Discussion section is a place for students to post questions and request feedback among themselves.
 The best part is that sometimes the Skillshare instructor will jump in and reply to comments.
-The group learning aspect is beneficial for learners who need feedback and to gauge other students’ progress.
+The group learning aspect is beneficial for learners who are looking for feedback to gauge their progress in a specific area.

 Projects and Resources